iotaledger/iota-spec-template/template/SPECS/project-REQUIREMENTS-SPEC-0000.md

 ```

 <!--
-Behavioral requirements inform stakeholders and external parties about the code and
+A Requirements Specificaion informs stakeholders and external parties about the code
-infrastructure; "what it does and why it does it".
+and infrastructure; "what it does and why it does it".

 The language in which this document is framed shall be the language of the intended
 user of the product (NOT the user of the spec to design the product, but the